Silencer (firearms): Firearm noise anatomy

-A silencer can only affect the noise generated by the muzzle blast.
+A silencer can affect only the noise generated by the muzzle blast.

-While using subsonic ammunitions can negate the sonic boom, mechanical noise can be reduced but is nearly impossible to eliminate.
-For these reasons, it is difficult to completely silence any firearm, or achieve an acceptable level of noise suppression in revolvers.
+While using subsonic ammunition can negate the sonic boom, mechanical noise can be reduced but is nearly impossible to eliminate.
+For these reasons, it is difficult to completely silence any firearm, or achieve a high level of noise suppression in revolvers.
 Revolvers have a looser gas seal between the barrel and the cylinder that emits noise from escaping gases.
 Some revolver designs attempt to overcome this, such as the Russian Nagant M1895 and OTs-38, and the US S&W QSPR.